10 REASONS TO MOVE TO PORTLAND

 - Pct. increase in employment: 1.0 percent (tied-21st highest)

-Oregon’s GDP growth between 2010 and 2011 was nearly three times that of the U.S. economy.
-The state’s durable goods manufacturing industry was the second-fastest growing sector in the nation in 2011 at a rate of 3.94 percent, almost 20 percent of Oregon’s economic growth.
+Oregon’s GDP growth between 2010 and 2014 was nearly three times that of the U.S. economy.
+The state’s durable goods manufacturing industry was the second-fastest growing sector in the nation in 2014 at a rate of 3.94 percent, almost 20 percent of Oregon’s economic growth.
 High-tech companies such as Intel Corp. which employs about 16,300 in Portland, dominate the durable goods manufacturing industry.
-This can be attributed to a reverse offshoring trend that is occurring partially as a result of defects, delays and theft in overseas supply chain locations.
+This can be attributed to a reverse off-shoring trend that is occurring partially as a result of defects, delays and theft in overseas supply chain locations.
 Study: Oregon No. 2 Fasest Growing Economy

 Here are my top 10 reasons to move to Portland in no particular order:

 - Silicon Forest Surrounding Portland are many major high-tech employers.
 Many employees move to Portland due to job relocation.
-With over 25 major high-tech companies, countless smaller and/or independent companies, there is no doubt that the drawing card to many folks considering a move to Portland is the lush, green Silicon Forest
+With over 25 major high-tech companies including Intel, Tektronics, IBM, Mentor Graphics, Nike (world headquarters and several campuses within Washington County) and the countless smaller and/or independent companies that thrive in the Silicon Forest.
+There is no doubt that the drawing card to many folks considering a move to Portland is the lush, green Silicon Forest.Intel Corporation, the world’s leading manufacturer of semiconductors (an essential component of most consumer electronics), is Oregon’s top private employer with a work force of approximately 18,500 in 2011.

 - Mt.
 Hood year round skiing The mountain has six ski areas: Timberline, Mount Hood Meadows, Ski Bowl, Cooper Spur, Snow Bunny, and Summit.